sarmedwahab/sarmedwahab/README.md

 - 👋 Hi, I’m @sarmedwahab
 - 👀 I’m interested in machine learning using MATLAB and Python.
-Mainly, my area of interest in machine learning is Neural networks and Deep Learning.
+Mainly, my area of interest in machine learning is Neural networks and Deep Learning and hyrbid ANN models developed by using metaheuristics and ANN.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on applications of machine learning in dealing with natural disasters and civil engineering problems.
 - 📫 How to reach me ...